— 5 —

 How many functions do we select?
 In other words, how large is the index set I?
 Since the binomial distribution is symmetric around its mean, the probability of any given function being selected is about 1/2.
 So we expect the index set to be of size m=k/2.
 In fact, m concentrates around k/2.
 Therefore, we can be pretty sure that we select at least, say, k/4 functions.
 Up to constant factors, we can think of m and k as being the same.

-To summarize, we know that we select many functions and each function we select is a bit better than random guessing.
+To summarize, we know that we select many functions and each selected function is a bit better than random guessing.

 The last step is to show that the majority vote amplifies this small advantage over random guessing.
 This is the same kind of argument we do when we reason about ensembling methods.
 Taking the majority vote over many experts—each a bit better than random guessing—results in a more accurate prediction.